-Cellular service and programming of your transceiver must be coordinated with your local cellular provider.
-A cellular transceiver enables communication between the datalogger and a PC (with a Hayes compatible phone modem) over cellular phone service.
+A cellular transceiver enables communication between the datalogger and a PC (with a Hayes compatible phone modem) over cellular service.
+The COM100 requires either the COM200 or COM300 modem.

-Install the MetCell cell phone kit as shown in Figure 3.3-3.
+Mount the COM100 in the enclosure as shown in Figure 3.3-3 with the following steps: